weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 og-img: documentation.jpg
 toc: true
 ---
+## Introduction

+Git and GitHub are indispensible tools for working with open-source communities.

+So we prepared a guide on using git and GitHub to help you contribute to Weaviate.
+If you are relatively new to working on open-source projects, you may find this section helpful.

+If you are new to git/GitHub, you can go through this section like a tutorial and follow along.
+Alternatively, you can treat it as a reference and jump to the relevant section.
+The commands shown below are shell commands.

 ## Contributing to Weaviate using git and GitHub

-This is a short guide on using git and GitHub to help you contribute to Weaviate.
-If you are relatively new to working on open-source projects, you may find this section helpful.

 There are four major GitHub repositories of Weaviate, any of which you can contribute to.
 This includes: